syncfusion-content/jsp-docs/jsp/PivotChart/Legend.md

 ![](Legend_images/Legend_img6.png)

-## Legend Border
+## Legend border
-By using the `border` option in legend, you can customize border color and width.
+By using the `border` option in legend, you can customize the border color and width.

 {% highlight html %}